nxext/nx-extensions/packages/docs/docs/stencil/schematics/core.md

 title: Core
 ---

+*The user don't need to call this.
+It'll be called by the application schematics automatically.*

-This schematic possibly installs the following deendencies:
+This schematic possibly installs the following dependencies:

 ```
 @stencil/core